darrenjw/scala-smfsb/docs/Tutorial.md

 # scala-smfsb tutorial

 This tutorial document will walk through some basic features of the `scala-smfsb` library.
 Some familiarity with both Scala and the `smfsb` R package will be helpful, but is not strictly necessary.
+Note that the library relies on the Scala [Breeze](https://github.com/scalanlp/breeze/blob/master/README.md) library for linear algebra and probability distributions, so some familiarity with that library can also be helpful.

 ## Setup